pepedocs/srescience/docs/articles/what-is-service-reliability.md

 Looks familiar?
 This is fundamentally a Product Owner's acceptance criteria in the world of Scrums.

 ## Finding Service Reliability's Value
 As you might notice, this is where Service Reliability's value can be found, from the perspective of a customer, otherwise what is the value of 99.999% reliable system if it cannot be calculated directly to a customer's experience?
 It is important to mention that there are great architectural patterns for improving reliability that became design conventions from a service design point-of-view, however, in practice, their effects are in a wide spectrum of cost efficiency and customer satisfaction, therefore from a business perspective, their negative effects can be either operationally costly or unnecessary.
 We may loosely call these effects **service entropy** especially if their effects are difficult to quantify from a reliability perspective.

+> **Analogy**: Jane love's fishing and on the weekend will be her 100th fishing session.
+Jane is smart and she realized after her 5th fishing session the 3 most important things she needs to bring with her to make her fishing experience a blast are, in order of importance, a cold 6-pack beer, her wireless earphones, and of course her mobile phone.
+From then on, Jane tried her best to ensure these items were available and functional to have a great fishing experience.
+Although sometimes he forgets to charge her smart phone and thus it has caused her a little bit of inconvenience.
+>
+> A **state transition** is analogous to Jane starting **from** a state where she didn't have these items **to** a state where these items availability are updated which in this case when she was in her desired fishing spot.
+The **expected state transition** is that she expects that 100% of these items are available and functional.
+>
+>An example of an **actual state transition** is when she brought all these items but her mobile phone had a low battery.
+>
+>Jane has a preference of these items and she thinks that without beer to drink fishing is almost pointless.
+But also it's useful to listen to music when nature sound is too boring.
+One could add weight values to these preference such as, 0.98 for beer and 0.01 for both of the earphones and the mobile phone.
+>
+> One could evaluate reliability in Jane's case as:
+>
+>  - 0.98(beer) + 0.01(phone) + 0.01(earphones)
+>
+> Where beer, phone and earphones are the probability of actually having them in the actual state which is the fishing spot.
+>
+> Therefore to simplify the reliability of Jane making her fishing experience a blast is:
+>
+> - 0.98(P(beer)) + 0.01(P(phone)) + 0.01(P(earphones))
+> where P is "probability of" in the value range of 0 to 1.